NHS Research Ethics Committees form part of the Health Research Authority.

 The Sponsorship Declaration cannot be signed by the Chief Investigator or any other member of the study team.
-It can only be signed by Mrs Jane Prewett (email@example.com), Deputy Director of Research & Impact Services, (RIS) (or designate) once the study documentation has been submitted to and approved by the University Sponsorship Committee.
+It can only be signed by Jane Prewett (email@example.com), Deputy Director of Research & Impact Services, (R&IS) (or designate) once the study documentation has been submitted to and approved by the Sponsorship & Oversight Committee.

 Applications to the Ethics Committees and all Patient/Participant Information Sheets used in a study, should state contact details for the person at the University, individuals can contact should they wish to raise a complaint about any aspect of the study.